openshift-cs/rosaworkshop/rosa-workshop/rosa/2-deploy.md

 In this version we will also make use of the `--interactive` mode so that it will be easier to follow along, though feel free to use the default cluster creation command above if you'd like.
 See [here](https://docs.openshift.com/rosa/rosa_getting_started_sts/rosa_creating_a_cluster_with_sts/rosa-sts-interactive-mode-reference.html) for a description of the fields in this section.

 ### Create account roles
-1. If this is the <u>first time</u> you are deploying ROSA in this account and have <u>not yet created the account roles</u> for the OpenShift version you are deploying, then enable ROSA to create JSON files for account-wide roles and policies, including Operator policies.
+1. If this is the <u>first time</u> you are deploying ROSA in this account and have <u>not yet created the account roles</u>, then enable ROSA to create JSON files for account-wide roles and policies, including Operator policies.
 This command will create the needed JSON files for the required roles and policies for your account in the current directory.
 This will also output the `aws` commands you need to run in order to create these objects.

-    Run the following command (to see all available OpenShift versions run: `rosa list versions`):
+    Run the following command to create the needed files and output the commands you need to run:

-        rosa create account-roles --mode manual --version 4.8
+        rosa create account-roles --mode manual

     You will see an output like the following: